duhongru/hongru/index.md

 * **Advanced Health Accessed Project**         09/2018-12/2018

-Applying simulation and stochastic programming model to rebuild the appiontment schedule for SSM Health Hospital.
+Applying simulation and stochastic programming model to rebuild the appiontment schedule for [SSM Health Hospital](https://www.ssmhealth.com/).
 The waiting time for Acute visits can be reduced from around six weeks to within one week.

+* **Game-Theoretic Modelling of Pre-diaster Relocation**     10/2017-12/2018

+We built a game-theoretic model for government and residents at high flood risk area.
+The optimal strategy for government was found.
+To minimize the total cost, governmnet could offer a subsidy for the residents and encourage them to leave before the flood happens.
+I had a presentation about this project at [INFORMS](https://www.informs.org/) Annual Meeting 2018.
+More realistic analysis can be applied with the data form New York city.
+Professor Bier and Mark are keep working on this topic.

 This is a [link](http://google.com).
 Something *italics* and something **bold**.